 AKI Partner Organization-Liberia Animal Welfare & Conservation Society (LAWCS)

 In Liberia everyone is worried about coronavirus, especially after recently going through an Ebola crisis.
-As of 25 March, Liberia has 4 confirmed cases.
+As of 26 April, Liberia has 120 confirmed cases and 11 people have died.
 All schools are closed.
 Large gatherings are discouraged.
+There is now a curfew from 3:00 PM to 6:00 AM.
 Liberia Animal Welfare & Conservation Society has suspended their outreach programs and most of LAWCS staff are isolating at home.
 However, many of the children who LAWCS works with have LAWCS mobile numbers and they are in touch with each other as LAWCS continues to encourage the children (typically the caretakers of the family's pets) to care for their pets during the global pandemic.
 LAWCS's program of feeding community pets is continuing, but in a different way: LAWCS is reaching out to families to encourage them to provide food, fresh water, and love for community dogs and cats.
 The only available animal clinic in Lofa County is operated by LAWCS and they are continuing to provide free veterinary care for dogs and cats while following all recommended health and safety guidelines: people who bring their pets must wash their hands, their temperature, health, and travel history is taken before they are allowed into the clinic.

 AKI's Partnership with Liberia Animal Welfare & Conservation Society